 The crisp golden surface encases a slightly chewy and intensely flavoured centre.
 The banana, walnuts, cacao nibs, and sourdough starter contribute their unique strengths to shape these awesome sweet sourdough waffles.

 This fermented fish consommé gets its intense flavour from a rich bone broth and a liquor made from boiling fermented fish.
-The clear broth packs a flavour punch that is sure to create some photo-worthy facial expressions.
+Inspired by Vietnamese bun mam, the clear broth packs a flavour punch that is sure to create some photo-worthy facial expressions.

-Crispy potato waffles are a delight any time, but add the complexity of black sausage and a dab of crème fraîche and you have something worthy of savoring together with a good wine.
+Crispy potato waffles are a delight any time.
+Add the complexity of black sausage and a dab of crème fraîche to this potato waffle recipe, and you have something worthy of savouring together with a glass of good wine.

 Weekend brunches with family or friends feature heavily in “moments that matter”.
 With a delicious dish of crispy smashed potatoes, pancetta, and a poached egg, those moments will matter so much more.

 Trying to sum up this simple dish in words is difficult, and actually seems pointless.
-Onsen tamago simply has to be experienced.
+Onsen tamago, or onsen egg, simply has to be experienced.
 It’s so difficult to describe this slow poached egg, and yet so easy to create at home.

 Vietnamese Banh Mi has become almost as famous around the world as Pho (Phở).
-But there are many different versions of Bánh Mì in Vietnam, and Bánh Mì Heo Quay is one of my favorites.
+But there are many different versions of Bánh Mì in Vietnam.
+Crispy pork belly banh mi, or banh mi heo quay, is one of the favourites.
 The key ingredients here are the crispy roast pork belly and the hoisin based sauce.

-Vietnamese “bánh mì” is popular well beyond Vietnam.
-The variations available in Vietnam go way beyond the well known “jambon” version.
-Bánh mì chả cá (fish cake in baguette) is widely available in Saigon.
-This is my version of that wonderful combination.
+Vietnamese baguette, or “bánh mì”, is popular well beyond Vietnam.
+And, the variations available in Vietnam go way beyond the well known “jambon” version.
+This salmon banh mi is inspired by bánh mì chả cá (fish cake in a baguette), a version widely available in Saigon.

-Bánh mì trứng – fried egg in a baguette – supplemented here with asparagus and smoked salmon.
+Bánh mì trứng – fried egg in a baguette – the Vietnamese breakfast sandwich.
+Here it is supplemented with asparagus and smoked salmon.
 As Leonardo Da Vinci is credited with saying: “Simplicity is the ultimate sophistication.”